VIJAYADASS/Coursera/README.md

 create the responsive grid in Figma
 # crrate the grid for tablet and mobile
 Following on from a previous video where you learned how to create a grid for a desktop in Figma, let's create tablet and phone grids.
 To start creating a new grid, press F on the keyboard to bring up the frame's menu on the right sidebar.
 Then open the tablet menu and select an iPad mini.
+# Design - Text hierarchy and grid
+This straightforward exercise is an excellent way to improve your layout and typography skills.
+It employs a 12-column grid system that is widely used on the web and has been around for a long time.